24 Things to do in Valencia, Spain (+ map): Best places to visit

 Today we’ll show you the best places and sights to visit and see in Valencia to make an itinerary for 1 or 2 days in Valencia.
 We’ll also add tipshow to enjoy your visit to Valencia in Spain (transport, parking, public transport, food, accommodation, map).

-Best Things to do in Valencia: Top Places to visit
+Things to do in Valencia: Best Places to visit

 Valencia in Spain is a city like no other – history meets modernity, orange trees decorate the square and the ice cream here tastes like gazpacho or black pudding.